bkhanhvu/cs152bots/DiscordBot/geedka/explanation.md

 `t`

 ### Ordering
-The description file for NameTBD should be ordered such that the children of a node follow the description of a node in the order in which they should appear, excepting the children of the children.
+The description file for Geedka should be ordered such that the children of a node follow the description of a node in the order in which they should appear, excepting the children of the children.